Assign team owners and members in Microsoft Teams

-Within Microsoft Teams there are two roles: Owner and Member.
-By default, a user that creates a new team is granted the Owner status.
+Within Microsoft Teams there are two user roles: Owner and Member.
+By default, a user who creates a new team is granted the Owner status.
 If a team is created from an existing Office 365 Group, permissions are inherited.

 The table below shows the difference in permissions between an owner and a member:

 |Team Owner||Team Member|

 |Edit channel name/description||Yes||Yes*|

 * These items can be turned off by an owner at a team level, in which case members would not have access to them.

 **After adding a member to a team, an Owner can also promote a Member to Owner status.
 It is also possible for an Owner to demote their own status to a Member.

 Owners can make other members owners in the View teams option.
 A team can have up to 100 owners.
 It's recommended to have at least a few owners to help manage the team; this will also prevent orphaned groups if the sole owner leaves your organization.
 For more information about orphaned groups, see Assign a new owner to an orphaned group.

 By default, all users with a mailbox in Exchange Online have permissions to create Office 365 groups and therefore a team within Microsoft Teams.
 You can have tighter control and restrict the creation of new teams and thus the creation of new Office 365 groups by delegating group creation and management rights to a set of users.
 For instructions, see Manage who can create Office 365 Groups.